 Begins January 2017

 Located on the North Coast of Oregon, the Tillamook Estuaries Partnership is dedicated to protecting and restoring five Tillamook County estuaries and watersheds.
 The Geos Institute is thrilled to have the opportunity to assist the TEP in conducting a Vulnerability Assessment to assess climate risks to Tillamook Bay resources, including wildlife, fisheries, forestry, and water.
 We will follow the process outlined in the EPA’s workbook on developing Risk-based Adaptation Plans to identify risks and prioritize them for action.
+Based on those findings, we will develop an Adaptation Strategy for the region.

 The ClimateWise process that we will be using is highly collaborative and relies on stakeholder participation and local expertise.
 We welcome participants from a variety of backgrounds and areas of interest.
 For more information, please contact Dr. Marni Koopman at 541-482-4459 x303 or marni@geosinstitute.org.